 The most obvious offenders are generally the people who claim to love us.
 And because we love them, we think we always have to say yes: spouses, lovers, parents, children.
 Those guys.

 The worst offenders are the emotional bullies: people who do any

 of the following, bullying us into saying yes because, for one reason or another, we don’t feel that it makes sense to invoke their immature consequences for saying no.

 Only SOME of the nasty tricks they pull to have their way with us include the following.
 They’ve learned you tend to cave when they:

 - sulk (or cry)

 - play “take-away” (the dreaded silent treatment)

-- get angry or rage all over you – even when seemingly controlled
+- get angry or rage all over you – especially when icily controlled

 - shame and should on you for not being able to handle more than you can